|

 2. Click on 'open PAR file' to open a PAR file.
 Information on the PAR file is displayed.

 3. Click on 'Convert' to start conversion.
-All dynamics in the corresponding REC file will be converted, the analyze files will bes saved in a
+All dynamics in the corresponding REC file will be converted, the analyze files will bes saved in a separate folder for each PAR/REC file.

 4. When enabling the 'Batch Off/On' button, all PAR/REC files within the same folder will be converted in one go.